conda-forge/streamlit-pydantic-feedstock/README.md

 Installing streamlit-pydantic
 =============================

-Installing `streamlit-pydantic` from the `conda-forge` channel can be achieved by adding `conda-forge` to your channels with:
+Installing `streamlit-pydantic` from the `conda-forge/label/streamlit-pydantic_rc` channel can be achieved by adding `conda-forge/label/streamlit-pydantic_rc` to your channels with:

 ```
-conda config --add channels conda-forge
+conda config --add channels conda-forge/label/streamlit-pydantic_rc
 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `streamlit-pydantic` can be installed with `conda`:
+Once the `conda-forge/label/streamlit-pydantic_rc` channel has been enabled, `streamlit-pydantic` can be installed with `conda`:

 ```
 conda install streamlit-pydantic